Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Introduction

-\item We develop a general framework of convergence analysis under gradient descent (GD) beyond the neural tangent kernel (NTK) regime (Remark~\ref{rmk:convergence_beyond_NTK}), which works for a family of complicated architectures including feedforward layers and attention layers, and including residual connection, normalization, softmax, tanh, GELU, SiLU, etc. (Section~\ref{subsec:optimization}).
-This framework is based on polynomial generalized smoothness (Definition~\ref{def:poly_generalized_smoothness}) and local relaxed dissipativity (Definition~\ref{def:dissipative}), combined with ideas in measure theory and differential topology.
-It is also a useful tool for nonconvex optimization without Lipschitz smoothness. \item Based on this convergence analysis, we show that as $h_{\min}$ decreases, the training potentially slows down (Corollary~\ref{cor:h_min_speed_of_convergence}). \item We also show theoretical insights on the benefits of residual connections and function compositions in neural networks (Remark~\ref{rmk:insights_residual_connection_composition_normalization}). \item We prove that larger $h_{\min}$ and smaller local maximum distance $h_{\max_{d+1}}$ lead to smoother approximation and smaller approximation error between the neural network and ground truth (Section~\ref{subsec:approximation}).
-This is achieved by establishing a data-dependent Bramble-Hilbert lemma, combined with ideas in computational geometry. \item We experimentally demonstrate the benefits of selecting more uniformly distributed data by maximizing pairwise distances between data points in supervised fine-tuning.
-This uniformity-driven sampling strategy consistently leads to faster convergence and comparable or improved performance across both $\ell^2$-SGD and cross-entropy loss with Adam optimization (e.g., as shown in Figure \ref{fig:training-time-on-Llama-1-13b-using-wizardlm-10k-abstract}).
-Our results generalize across multiple data sources, dataset sizes, and model scales, including LLaMA-1 7B and 13B models. \end{itemize}
+In this paper, we demonstrate that increased data uniformity accelerates training and achieves performance comparable to using a larger dataset.
+More precisely, we characterize the effect of data uniformity through the minimum distance between input data points, denoted by $h_{\min}$, both theoretically and experimentally: \begin{itemize} \item Theoretically, we first establish the relationship between data uniformity and the minimum distance $h_{\min}$ (Theorem~\ref{thm:h_min_lower_bound_uniform_largest}): a more uniform (less biased) distribution results in larger $h_{\min}$. \item On the optimization side, we first develop a general convergence framework for gradient descent (GD) beyond the neural tangent kernel (NTK) regime (Theorem~\ref{thm:training}; Remark~\ref{rmk:convergence_beyond_NTK}).
+This framework applies to a broad family of complicated architectures with residual connection and normalization, including deep transformers with feedforward and attention layers using softmax, tanh, GELU, SiLU, and other analytic activations (Definition~\ref{def:analytic}).
+It builds on tools from measure theory and differential topology, combined with polynomial generalized smoothness (Definition~\ref{def:poly_generalized_smoothness}) and local relaxed dissipativity (Definition~\ref{def:dissipative}), and is also applicable to general nonconvex optimization without Lipschitz smoothness.
+Based on this convergence analysis, we show that smaller $h_{\min}$ can slow down training (Corollary~\ref{cor:h_min_speed_of_convergence}), and provide theoretical insights into the benefits of residual connection and function composition in neural networks (Remark~\ref{rmk:insights_residual_connection_composition_normalization}). \item On the approximation side, we prove that larger $h_{\min}$ and smaller local maximum distance $h_{\max_{d+1}}$ lead to smaller approximation error between the neural network and ground truth (Theorem~\ref{thm:approximation}).
+This is achieved by establishing a data-dependent Bramble-Hilbert lemma, combined with ideas in computational geometry. \item Experimentally, we demonstrate the benefits of selecting more uniformly distributed data by maximizing pairwise distances between data points in supervised fine-tuning.
+Specifically, we employ our approach into state-of-the-art (SOTA) data distillation and data selection baselines, including TeaMs-RL \citep{guteams}, WizardLM \citep{xu2024wizardlm}, Zcore \citep{griffin2024zero}, and LESS \citep{xia2024less}.
+Comparative experiments show that this uniformity-driven sampling strategy consistently leads to faster convergence and comparable or improved performance across both $\ell^2$-SGD and cross-entropy loss with Adam optimization (e.g., as shown in Figure \ref{fig:training-time-on-Llama-1-13b-using-wizardlm-10k-abstract}).
+Our results generalize across multiple data sources, optimization strategies, dataset sizes, and model scales, including LLaMA-1 7B and 13B models. \end{itemize}